In an increasingly fractured world, the human need for beauty is more urgent than ever.

 Global Clinical Expansion

-In ProgressSurrey, United Kingdom
+Commencing NowSurrey, United Kingdom

 Dunedin, New Zealand

 Cumulus — Design at the End of the Earth, Dunedin, 2026.
+Presenting research on Emma Bass's floral photographic works in clinical spaces, within this year's theme of Hope and Design.

 Gerontology Framework